wilsooon16/appium-test-sample/README.md

 ### Test Reports

 After running the tests, the test reports will be generated in the `test-output` directory.
-You can open the HTML reports in a web browser to view the test results.
+You can open the HTML reports in a web browser to view the test results with extent-report* as prefix name.